North Carolina No. 1 in preseason AP Top 25 men's basketball

 Duke, where Jon Scheyer replaced Hall of Fame coach Mike Krzyzewski, was ranked seventh and UCLA eighth.
 Creighton has its best preseason ranking at No. 9, followed by Arkansas, Tennessee, Texas, Indiana, TCU and Auburn.

-“You don’t pay a lot attention to it when you’re picked ninth,” Bluejays coach Greg McDermott said.
+“You don’t pay a lot attention to it when you’re picked ninth,” Bluejays coach Greg McDermott said of their preseason ranking in the Big East last season.
 “You go to work every day and try to get better every day.
 It’s important we approach it the same this year.”

 The No. 13 Hoosiers have their first ranking since January 2019 and highest in the preseason since 2016.